velkommen TO THE NORWEGIAN CANADIAN CLUB

 NEWS & COMING EVENTS

-Friday Lunches are open to all members and friends of the Scandinavian Centre.
-Come join the friendly group upstairs at the Scandinavian Centre, Fridays, between 11:30 a.m. and 1 p.m., on Fridays to have soup, sandwiches, coleslaw, dessert, and coffee, for $10.00/per person (pay cash at the door).
+The lunches operate Fridays, between 11:30 a.m. and 1 p.m., and offer a cup of soup, open-faced sandwiches, coleslaw, dessert, and coffee, for $10.00/per person (pay cash at the door).
 All profits support the club and programming at the Centre.
-If you’re planning on coming with a group of more than four people, however, please contact Janet at least 7 days in advance, at jac2@mymts.net
+If you’re planning on coming with a group of more than four people, however, please contact Janet at least 5 days in advance, at jac2@mymts.net

 volunteer opportunities